 Engel 60 litres slide-out fridge is powered by two 100 watt solar modules and a 110 amp hour AGM battery.
 Pic: solarbooks.com

 Cabins usually have roof space for the 200-300 watts solar capacity required.
 Also feasible are portable solar modules placed outside when you use the cabin.
-RVs less available space for solar modules.
-Buy only the efficient monocrystalline modules.
+RVs have less available space for solar modules.
+For these, buy only those that are 20% or more efficient.
+At one time these were monocrystalline modules, now the top polycrystalline have caught up.

 Refrigerators for cabins and RVs – generator back-up

-Twelve volt electric fridges vary in efficiency.
+Twelve-volt electric fridges vary in efficiency.
 Buy only those known globally such as Engel, Waeco etc. Avoid the ultra-cheap look-alikes.
-Any saving in price is offset by more energy needed to run them.
+Any saving in price is offset by far more energy needed to run them.

-To cool efficiently you must install them correctly.
-Sadly, few do.
-Cold ate must be able to passing over and through their cooling fins.
+To cool efficiently you must install a fridge them correctly.
+Sadly, few installers do.
+Cold air must be able to pass over and through their cooling fins.
 That now-heated air must be able to escape to the outside.
 A few fridges have metal sides and top that dissipate the heat.
-In addition, 12 volt fridges have ample-sized connecting cable.
+These must have a 50 mm air-space at their top and sides.
+In addition, 12 volt fridges must have ample-sized connecting cable.
 Very few have.
-Our books explain why – and what sizes to use.
+Our books (see below) explain why – and the sizes to use.

 Refrigerators for cabins and RVs – three-way operation